 A great deal of variability in substrate composition within a riffle crest exists in the natural environment.
 Hence, the variability within and between sample sites from the past four years was expected.
-Results from individual samples in Appendix F illustrate this point.
+Results from individual samples in Tables 1-4 illustrate this point.
 The high degree of variability has made it difficult to determine the effects on any significant basis so far.
-Despite this variability, overall percentages from the same sample locations appear to remain relatively stable (within a few percentage points for the smallest fractions).
-It will probably take many years to describe the trend of these data with any statistical reliability, but again this should be expected when gathering baseline data on any physical process.
+Despite this variability, overall percentages from most sample locations appear relatively stable (within a few percentage points for the smallest fractions).
+It will probably take many years to describe the trend of these data with any statistical reliability, this is expected when gathering baseline data on physical processes.
 According to EPA Monitoring Guidelines (1991) the definition of baseline monitoring is to: